Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Comparison of IBGs to ICGs

 \textbf{Architecture and empirical performance.} At first glance, \icgnns and \ibgnns may appear conceptually similar, as both follow a two-step process: first estimating the graph approximation, followed by processing through a neural network architecture.
 Both also support a subgraph stochastic gradient descent (SGD) method.
 However, the fine-grained details of their implementations differ significantly.

 In the graph approximation stage, \ibgnns extend the capabilities of \icgnns in two ways.
 They can approximate directed graphs, and more importantly they minimize a weighted Frobenius norm, where edges and non-edges are assigned different weights.
 This contrasts with \icgnns, which minimize the standard Frobenius norm.
 This critical difference enables \ibgnns to handle sparse graphs more effectively, as demonstrated in \cref{app:lemma_validation}.
 In the neural network stage, \ibgnns offer greater architectural flexibility.
 While \icgnns operate on a single community signal, \ibgnns incorporate two community signals (source and target) when mapping back to the node space.
 Although we simplify the architecture by using a basic addition operation, more sophisticated manipulations could be employed.
 These architectural and methodological advancements result in \ibgnns' empirical superiority across various domains.
-Specifically, \ibgnns outperform \icgnns in node classification (see \cref{app:node_classification}), spatiotemporal property prediction (see \cref{app:spatio_temporal}), subgraph SGD on large graphs (see \cref{subsec:exp_sgd}), and efficiency in the number of communities used (see \cref{app:exp_num_communities}).
+Specifically, \ibgnns outperform \icgnns in node classification (see \cref{subsec:node_classification}), spatiotemporal property prediction (see \cref{app:spatio_temporal}), subgraph SGD on large graphs (see \cref{subsec:exp_sgd,subsec:node_sgd_exp}), and efficiency in the number of communities used (see \cref{app:exp_num_communities}).
 This broad dominance underscores the effectiveness of \ibgnns in addressing the limitations of \icgnns while delivering state-of-the-art performance.
+Lastly, we note that \ibgnns uses DeepSets within each layer.
+We include this component because it improves performance in practice.
+For fairness in our experiments, we also evaluated an \icgnn variant using DeepSets and observed no additional gains.